-A national practice analysis survey is conducted on a regular basis by the ATCB to define the role of the art therapist and describe the responsibilities, tasks, and knowledge necessary to practice the profession.
-The survey is distributed to a sample of professional art therapists.
+A national job analysis survey is conducted every five years by the ATCB to define the art therapist's role and describe the responsibilities, tasks, knowledge, and skills necessary to practice the profession.
+The survey is distributed to professional art therapists.
 You may have received a request to participate in the past.
 The analysis of the survey data is used to ensure that the examination accurately assesses the knowledge base and skills required of practicing art therapists.

 The certification examination is typically composed of 200 multiple-choice questions.
-Of these, approximately 170 are used for scoring purposes.
-The remaining items are in development for future examinations.
+Of these, 170 are used for scoring purposes.
+The remaining 30 items are in development for future examinations.
 These development items are not identified to the examinee.